pierre-thishan/user-input--characters-displayed-on-swinging-LED-Pendulum/README.md

 the LED pendulum “on the fly”.
 Another interrupt source could be a button which changes the font on the display or the background color.

-◼ displays characters (0-9, A-Z) on the LED pendulum, which were previously typed into a console window on the PC
+◼ Displays characters (0-9, A-Z) on the LED pendulum, which were previously typed into a console window on the PC

-◼ shows on the LED pendulum 10 characters during a swing from left to right (optional: and vice versa)
+◼ Shows on the LED pendulum 10 characters during a swing from left to right (optional: and vice versa)

-◼ holds the characters to be displayed in a global array of char and updates the array whenever new values have been received via UART
+◼ Holds the characters to be displayed in a global array of char and updates the array whenever new values have been received via UART

-◼ transmits characters between PC and microcontroller via UART0 at a bitrate and frame format of your choice
+◼ Transmits characters between PC and microcontroller via UART0 at a bitrate and frame format of your choice

-◼ uses a push button connected to a GPIO port to toggle between two display formats: red on black or black on red (so the push button inverts the colors of the pattern)
+◼ Uses a push button connected to a GPIO port to toggle between two display formats: red on black or black on red (so the push button inverts the colors of the pattern)

-◼ is interrupt based, i.e. a UART frame from PC and the push button shall raise interrupts and the update of global variables shall be done in interrupt handlers
+◼ UART and GPIO interrupts are used, i.e. a UART frame from PC and the push button shall raise interrupts and the update of global variables shall be done in interrupt handlers

 Further explaned: